AnomalyControl: Learning Cross-modal Semantic Features for Controllable Anomaly Synthesis: Experiments

+As shown in Figure \ref{supp_ad_1}, our approach can generate realistic anomalies that are contextually consistent with the original images.
+For instance, in the hazelnut example, the generated anomaly of a cracked and broken shell is highly consistent with the texture and appearance of the original object, while maintaining a precise match with the defined mask area.
+Similarly, in the capsule and wood examples, our method accurately generates anomalies like incorrect imprints and scratches, showing its capability to faithfully replicate defects.

-As shown in Table \ref{anomaly detection small}, our model consistently outperformed other anomaly synthesis methods across most evaluation metrics, demonstrating superior efficacy in both anomaly detection and localization.
+\textbf{Comparisons in Downstream Tasks.} As shown in Table \ref{anomaly detection small}, our model consistently outperformed other anomaly synthesis methods across most evaluation metrics.
 By enabling fine-grained controls over the appearance of anomalies, our approach can ensure that the generated samples closely resemble real-world defects.
 This capability is crucial in providing diverse and realistic training data, allowing downstream models to generalize better to real-world anomalies and improve both detection sensitivity and localization accuracy.